Defaltsiuncula/Sitesource/markdown/GeneralGuides/how-to-fix-color-banding.md

 </div>
 <div class="figure"><p style="text-align: center;">Also we can see here that adding only grain didn't help to eliminate the banding entirely, so minus texture did the trick.</p></div>

-Where small adjustments can't help, I push the radius slider to blur the sky quite a bit to ensure I don't see any defects.
-That would be the case when I decide to shoot older games where the sky transitions and the textures are terrible.
-Also, sometimes I leave the shot only with surface blur applied.
-It depends on how I want a shot to look, e.g., a softer look in the image for some particular reason, unless I am forced to add some noise or grain to fight the banding.
-But, in most cases, I add noise or grain.
+Where small adjustments can't help, you can push the radius slider to blur the sky quite a bit until you don't see any defects.
+That would be the case when you decide to shoot older games if the sky transitions and textures are terrible.
+Sometimes you can also leave the shot only with surface blur applied.
+It depends on how you want a shot to look, e.g., a softer look in the image for some particular reason, unless you are forced to add some noise or grain to fight the banding.
+But, in most cases, you should add noise or grain.
 In general, there are no rules.
 It's all about your approach and what you want as your final result.

-Also, in general, you should add noise or grain to an entire image in the end, unless you want to mask certain areas with it to add more details.
-In this guide, I used them immediately just to show you an example of their effectiveness against banding.
+Also, you should add noise or grain to an entire image in the end, unless you want to mask certain areas with it to add more details.
+In this guide, they are used immediately just to show you an example of their effectiveness against banding.

 @alert Info
  Just keep in mind that surface blur cannot fix all types of banding, so we will need to add noise or grain on top of that.
-It's best to combine them anyway.
+It's best to combine them together anyway.
 @end

 ## Different cases